How Do You Attach Wood to Metal (Without Any Screws)

 Final Thoughts

-However, the kind of glue you want will depend on your specific project and the specs of the material you’re using.
+An adhesive will allow you to attach the metal piece to the wood without using the screws.
+However, be aware that the kind of glue you want will depend on your specific project and the specs of the material you’re using.

 Whats More on Wood Thrive: